Blog

 What Is Tick?

-A tick is a small parasitic arachnid commonly found in wooded areas.
+A tick is a tiny parasitic arachnid commonly found in wooded areas.
 These spider-like creatures live by feeding on the blood of mammals, including people, animals, and birds.

 Like spiders, ticks have eight legs.
 But their bodies are relatively flat and oval-shaped.
-They are also very small, with adult ticks measuring the size of an apple seed.
-This means that the critters can be hard to spot, which explains why they spread diseases without getting caught.
+They are also tiny, with adult ticks measuring the size of an apple seed.
+The critters can be hard to spot, which explains why they spread diseases without getting caught.

 There are about 850 species of ticks worldwide.
 Of these, only a handful can be found in Nakuru.
 Some types of ticks in Nakuru have been found to carry pathogens and spread diseases, some of which can be deadly.

 You already know that these blood-suckers cause Lyme disease and other severe illnesses.
 Unfortunately, ticks don't stop there.
-In fact, they are second after mosquitoes in passing diseases to humans.
+They are second after mosquitoes in passing diseases to humans.

 The ticks that commonly spread diseases include: